AdobeDocs/journey-optimizer.sv-SE/help/using/ms/activities/fork.md

 ![](../assets/workflow-fork.png)

-1. Lägg till en **gaffelaktivitet** i din flerstegskampanj.
+1. Add a **Fork** activity to your orchestrated campaign.
 1. Klicka på **Lägg till övergång** för att lägga till en ny utgående övergång.
-Som standard definieras två övergångar.
+By default two transitions are defined.
-1. Lägg till en etikett till varje övergång.
+1. Add a label to each of your transitions.

 ## Exempel{#fork-example}

-I följande exempel använder vi två **gaffelaktiviteter**:
+In the following example, we&#39;re using two **Fork** activities:

-* En före de två frågorna om du vill köra dem samtidigt.
+* One before the two queries, to execute them at the same time.
-* En efter skärningspunkten, för att skicka ett e-postmeddelande och ett SMS samtidigt till målpopulationen.
+* One after the intersection, to send an email and an SMS simultaneously to the targeted population.

 ![](../assets/workflow-fork-example.png)